-European Union Aviation Safety Agency U.S. repair station application for initial/renewal/amendment of EASA Part-145 approval in accordance with the Agreement EASA Form 16 1.
-FAA 14 CFR part 145 repair station name: FAA 14 CFR part 145 certification.
-3. Mailing Address (if different from 2 above): 3.
+European Union Aviation Safety Agency U.S. repair station application for initial/renewal/amendment of EASA Form 16 EASA Part-145 approval in accordance with the Agreement 1.
+FAA 14 CFR part 145 repair station name: FAA 14 CFR part 145 c ertificate number: 2.
+Address of repair station: 3.
+Mailing Address (if different from 2 above): 2.
+Address of repair station: 3.
 Mailing Address (if different from 2 above): 4.
-Tel: Fax: E-Mail: 5.
-Select the type of application and complete the appropriate Section of the Form 16 a.
-Initial $\Box$ b.
-Renewal $\Box$ c.
-Amendment $\Box$ 5a.
-Initial application (Give a brief summary of the organization history, work capability, line station locat staff employed associated with the approval.) ions, and number of 5b.
+Tel: Fax: E-Mail 1: 5.
+Select the type of application and complete the appropriate Section of the Form n 16 a.
+Initial b.
+Renewal c.
+Amendment 5a.
+Initial application (Give a brief summary of the organization history, work capability, line station lo staff employed associated with the approval.) cations, and number of start employed associated with the approval.)
+5b.
 Renewal EASA Cert No: 5c.
 Amendment (Detail the reason for amendment) EASA Cert No: 6.
-Position and name of the Accountable Manager I wish to apply on behalf of this repair station for approval by the European Union A as an EASA Part-145 approved maintenance organization in accordance with the Ag 2 concluded between the United States and the European Union. reement and its Annex I understand that when certifying work for a European Union customer, the repair state work in accordance with 14 CFR parts 43 and 145, except where varied by the EASA specified in the MAG and accept that failure to comply could result in EASA certificate repair station.
-A Special Conditions 7.
-Signature of the Accountable Manager Place Date Note 1-The form must be signed by the Accountable Manager on each application of the 2-The address to which the application form must be sent is the appropriate Standards Office (FSO) located in the United States that normally deals with the 14 CFR part 145 repair station approval. te FAA Flight ne organization's Note 3-For technical questions regarding the approval please e-mail foreign145 • Note 4-For queries on Fees & Charges please e-mail query.feesandcharges@eas sa.europa.eu Note 5-For queries on technical details for payment please e-mail finance.helpdesk@easa.europa.eu
+Position and name of the Accountable Manager I wish to apply on behalf of this repair station for approval by the European Unio Agency as an EASA Part-145 approved maintenance organization in accordance its Annex 2 concluded between the United States and the European Union.
+I understand that when certifying work for a European Union customer, the repair work in accordance with 14 CFR parts 43 and 145, except where varied by the Ea specified in the MAG and accept that failure to comply could result in EASA cert this repair station. with the Agreement and r station is required to ASA Special Conditions 7.
+Signature of the Accountable Manager Place Date Note 1-The form must be signed by the Accountable Manager on each applied Note 2-The address to which the application form must be sent is the approp Standards Office (FSO) located in the United States that normally deals with 14 CFR part 145 repair station approval.
+Note 3-For technical questions regarding the approval please e-mail foreign Note 4-For queries on Fees & Charges please e-mail query.feesandcharges@ Note 5-For queries on technical details for payment please e-mail finance.helpdes riate FAA Flight the organization's 45@easa.europa.eu easa.europa.eu

-Guidance for Completing EASA Form 16 (Applicable to the Applicant and the FAA).
+1.0 GUIDANCE FOR COMPLETING EASA FORM 16 (APPLICABLE TO THE APPLICANT AND THE FAA).
 The line numbers below relate directly to the line numbers on EASA Form 16.